michelleg06/DataViz/README.md

 Visualising the distribution of a variable can give us pretty good insights on the statistical properties of the vector and practical implications on what we're trying to offer.
 Below I'll show a few visualisations that I enjoy: split histograms, and overlapping density distributions.

+To draw theseplots I only used one package:
+* {[ggplot2](https://ggplot2.tidyverse.org/)}: a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).

 - **Overlaying kernel density distributions**

 <img src="https://github.com/michelleg06/DataViz/blob/main/images/kdens_plot.png" width="350" height="300">

 The density plot shows the distribution of a numeric continuous vector, here called utilities.
 You can plot this vector for subgroups of your data.
 Here, I wanted to compare the distributions between experimental participants (treated and control) in a sample.
 Whilst the analysis showed a trivial mean difference between these two subgroups, visualising the overlaid density plots clearly shows that there's a group that exihibits higher utility.
 These words, with little to no context, can be meaningless.
 But you can think of these distributions as scores: with a large overlap, there is a group of people with a higher score _en masse_.
 Fun, quick finding eh?

-To draw these sort of overlaying plots you just need one package:
-* {[ggplot2](https://ggplot2.tidyverse.org/)}: a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).

-... and the following snippet:
+To replicate this type of plot you can use the following code snippet:

 ```r
 kdensplot <- ggplot(baseline, aes(x=baseline_utility, fill=treatment)) + # declare which dataset you're using, x = continuous variable to plot, fill = group by which to split